yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/_index.md

 ---
-title: What's new in 2.1.3
+title: What's new in 2.1.5
-headerTitle: What's new in 2.1.3
+headerTitle: What's new in 2.1.5
-linkTitle: What's new in 2.1.3
+linkTitle: What's new in 2.1.5
-description: What's new
+description: Enhancements, changes, and fixes.
 headcontent: What's new, resolved, and enhanced
 image: /images/section_icons/quick_start/install.png
 section: RELEASES